diogobaerlocher/WATE-2022/docs/program.md

 #### Parallel Sessions - 10:30-12:00pm

 > #### Session 1 at CWY 206
-> - "Estimating diffusion models of interest rates at the zero lower bound: From the great Depression to the great recession and beyond” **Lealand Morin**, University of Central Florida <br>
+> - "Estimating diffusion models of interest rates at the zero lower bound: From the great Depression to the great recession and beyond”  <br> **Lealand Morin**, University of Central Florida <br>
 > - “Variable import and export markups, and the pro-competitive gains from trade”<br> **Gunnar Heins**, University of Florida <br>
 > - “Quantitative easing, inflation and real output dynamics”<br> **Sherry Yu**, New College of Florida